 The Depositary is entitled to receive a fee out of the scheme property (plus VAT thereon) for its services as depositary.
-The remuneration is a fixed annual percentage fee based on the value of the Funds and is subject to a minimum fee of £15,000 per annum.
+The remuneration is a fixed annual percentage fee based on the value of the Funds.
 The ACD and the Depositary may determine these rates from time to time.
 The fees are: 3 basis points for the first £100m, reducing on a tiered basis to 1 basis point on the balance above £1bn.